ikramdagci/FlightExplorer/README.md

 ## Usage

 - Use the Flight Search API to perform flight searches and retrieve flight information.
+You can explore and interact with the API using [Swagger UI](http://localhost:8080/swagger-ui/index.html).

 - The Mock API Server can be adapted to simulate different behaviors and responses that your main API may depend on.